Nithya Mammen

 Nithya Mammen is an Indian playback singer.
 She rose to fame with her debut song "Nee Himamazhayayi " from the Malayalam movie Edakkad Battalion 06.
 She received the Kerala State Film Award for Best Female Playback Singer for the song "Vathikkalu Vellaripravu " from the movie Sufiyum Sujathayum.

 Early life

 Nithya was born in Doha, Qatar, to Mammen Varghese and Annamma.
-She was raised in Doha and was later moved to Bangalore for her studies, where she invested in learning Hindustani classical music while doing her bachelor's degree in architecture at B.M.S.
+She was raised in Doha and was later moved to Bengaluru for her studies, where she invested in learning Hindustani classical music while doing her bachelor's degree in architecture at B.M.S.
 College of Engineering.
 She is married to Vivek Francis, who was her senior in college.

 Career

 She debuted with the song "Nee Himazhayayi" from the Malayalam movie Edakkad Battalion 06 starring Tovino Thomas.
 She received the Kerala State Film Award for Best Female Playback Singer at the 51st Kerala State Film Awards for the song "Vathikkalu Vellaripravu" from the movie Sufiyum Sujathayum.

 Nithya released her first single "Kaathale" in January 2022.
-She owns NIMAA creations NM Productions with Arun Sukumaran.
 She is currently a judge on the singing reality competition show Top Singer.